ES-1085/project-coa-energy/proposal/proposal.md

 able to calculate how much the school has decreased their CO2 emission.
 This data was collected by David Gibson.
 The data was collected through the yearly energy center analysis.
-This is a long term goal which is to make COA fossil free, net 0, by 2030.
+This is a long term goal which is to make COA fossil fuel free, net 0, by 2030.
 Through this project we hope to evaluate whether or not the school is on track to meet that goal when it comes to energy use of buildings.
 Our variables include the date the fuel was purchased, the cost, the amount of fuel in gallons.
 The